Ubuntu Studio shares some of the desktop features with Kubuntu. Please see Kubuntu release notes for additional

 - Carla has a Python 3.10 incompatiblity where it cannot find plugins in directories located in the user’s home directory.
 This was fixed upstream by the developer of Carla but was too late for inclusion in Ubuntu 22.04 LTS.
-We will work on getting this in a Stable Release Update.
+We are working on getting this in a Stable Release Update.

-Installs with the btrfs file-system with calamares as used by Ubuntu Studio 22.04 LTS will likely result in a unbootable system due to this bug.
+Installs with the Btrfs filesystem with Calamares as used by Ubuntu Studio 22.04 LTS will likely result in an unbootable system due to this bug.
 This will not affect upgraded systems, impacting only new installs using Btrfs filesystems.

 - Ubuntu Studio uses the same KDE Plasma desktop environment as the official Kubuntu release, and thus, may be affected by some of the same issues.
 This is also true of the core packages of the mainline Ubuntu release.
 You can see their release notes here (Kubuntu) and here (Ubuntu).

 Due to the inclusion of the v4l2loopback module, Ubuntu Studio 22.04 cannot be installed on systems with UEFI Secure Boot enabled as it causes installations to fail.
 While it has been removed from the Ubuntu Studio seed and metapackages, the build system is still bringing it in from the old metapackages prior to the fix.
 This bug is being tracked here.